-In 2008 and 2016, we adopted the 2008 Stock Incentive Plan as amended, or the 2008 Plan, and the 2016 Equity Incentive Plan, or the 2016 Plan, for the purpose of granting stock-based awards to employees, directors, and consultants, including stock options and other stock-based awards including restricted stock units.
+In 2008 and 2016, we adopted the 2008 Stock Incentive Plan as amended, or the 2008 Plan, and the 2016 Equity Incentive Plan, or the 2016 Plan, for the purpose of granting stock-based awards to employees, directors, and consultants, including stock options and other stock-based awards including restricted stock units, or RSUs.
 With the establishment of the 2016 Plan in December 2016, all shares available for grant under the 2008 Plan were transferred to the 2016 Plan.
 We no longer grant any stock-based awards under the 2008 Plan and any shares underlying stock options cancelled under the 2008 Plan will be automatically transferred to the 2016 Plan.
 Stock options granted under the stock option plans may be either incentive stock options, or ISOs, or nonstatutory stock options, or NSOs.
 ISOs may be granted to employees and NSOs may be granted to employees, directors, or consultants.
 As of January 31, 2017, we made one ISO grant, all other stock options outstanding were granted as NSOs.
 The exercise prices of the stock option grants must be not less than 100% of the fair value of the common stock on the grant date as determined by the Board of Directors.
-If, at the date of grant, the optionee owns more than 10% of the total combined voting power of all classes of outstanding stock, or a 10% stockholder, the exercise price must be at least 110% of the fair value of the common stock on the date of grant as determined by the Board of Directors.
-Options granted are exercisable over a maximum term of 10 years from the date of grant or five years from the date of grant for ISOs granted to any 10% stockholder.
-Stock option awards generally vest over a period of four years with 25% vesting on the one year anniversary of the award and the remainder vesting monthly over the next 36 months of the grantee's service to the Company.
-All outstanding restricted stock awards were fully vested in January 2014, and no restricted stock awards were granted during the years ended January 31, 2016 and 2017 and the three months ended April 30, 201
+If, at the date of grant, the optionee owns more than 10% of the total combined voting power of all classes of outstanding stock, or a 10% stockholder, the exercise price must be at least 110% of the fair value of the common stock on the date of grant as generally vest over a period of four years with 25% vesting on the one year anniversary of the award and the remainder vesting monthly over the next 36 months of the grantee's service to the Company.
+All outstanding restricted stock awards were fully vested in January 2014, and no restricted stock awards were granted during the years ended January 31, 2016 and 2017.
+During the six months ended July 31, 2017 (unaudited), 50,000 RSUs were granted under the 2016 Plan.
+Our Board of Directors determines the vesting schedule for all equity awards.
+We generally perform a valuation analysis of our common stock on a quarter